How Much Does It Cost to Start a Trucking Company?

 The cost of obtaining a trucking LLC will vary from state to state.
 For example, in Montana, filing fees for an LLC only cost $35, while filing fees in Massachusetts are $500.
 Many states don’t charge recurring LLC fees after the initial filing fee, while others charge recurring fees ranging from as little as $7 to as much as $800 per year.
 Where you live will significantly affect the cost of your trucking LLC.

-What are some common financing options to fund a new trucking business?
+What are some common financing options for trucking businesses?

 Common financing options for trucking businesses include bank loans, SBA loans, equipment financing for trucks and trailers, or opening a business line of credit.
 Trucking businesses with paying customers can also use freight factoring to receive advance payment on unfilled invoices.